gloryofrobots/arza/README.md

 fun >> f g x -> g (f x)
 fun << f g x ->  f (g x)

-//operator as a polymorphic function trait MutRef for self of Ref
+// operator as a polymorphic function trait MutRef for self of Ref
     def := self value

-//almost all base operators like + - * / etc are polymorphic functions which can be implemented for user types type Data value extend Data with MutRef
+// almost all base operators like + - * / etc are polymorphic functions
+// which can be implemented for user types type Data value extend Data with MutRef